cyberexpertsng/cseanctfv2/Pwn/Ret2win 2/README.md

 Let us run it to get an overview of what it does
 ![image](https://github.com/user-attachments/assets/779cadb5-7269-4277-b93b-9e4adf1c3650)

-So the program asks if we have any feedback, if we do not it exists else it receives 3 feedbacks from us
+So the program asks if we have any feedback, if we do not it exits else it receives 3 feedbacks from us

 Interesting! in order to find the vulnerabiltiy we need to decompile the binary and my choice here is IDA